Judging & Voting

 The longlist was published on 18 September.
 The public then voted to whittle down the long list.
 On 3 October, we announced the shortlist and the public will be asked to vote to help decide the final winners.

 Voting is simple and easy and allows you to vote for the products you want to win, you do not need to vote in each category.

 Once your scores are in, we tally up those results and the product with the highest score is voted through.
 We think this is the fairest way of doing it because it means you aren’t rating the products against each other but simply on their own merit.

-Your vote will count towards 10 per cent of the overall score for each gadget nominated.
+Your vote counted towards 10 per cent of the overall score for each gadget nominated.

 Journalists from Around the World

-The elite judges’ vote will count towards 60 per cent of the overall score for each gadget nominated.
+The elite judges’ vote counted towards 60 per cent of the overall score for each gadget nominated.

-The winners will be announced at an awards dinner on 13 November at Church House Westminster, London.
+The 2018 winners were announced at an awards dinner on 13 November at Church House Westminster, London.